 To anyone who assumed that the Native Title Act was designed to ‘assist our Aboriginals’, think again.
 Like most legislation there was much going on behind the scenes that only became obvious after the economic damage was done.
 To be sufficiently informed to indulge in discussion on this topic there are two books that give insightful background:

-- The beginnings and original strategy is outlined in – Red Over Black by Geoff McDonald, and for $10, including postage, you can order a copy here.
+- The beginnings and original strategy is outlined in – Red Over Black by Geoff McDonald.
+For $10, including postage, you can order a copy through our Book Store.

-- The Fabrication of Aboriginal History Vols 1, 2 & 3, meticulously written by academic Mr Keith Windschuttle – more details here.
+- The Fabrication of Aboriginal History Vols 1, 2 & 3, meticulously written by academic Mr Keith Windschuttle – more details can be found through Trove.

 This was my start in collecting material to see if this nightmare scenario would come true; with ‘claimants’ holding projects to ransom at enormous cost to our nation.
-The developing situation was summarized by me on pages 104 – 107 in my 2009 book, Heroic Misadventures (free e-book download here).
+The developing situation was summarized by me on pages 104–107 in my 2009 book, Heroic Misadventures.

 “In 1979 I purchased a block of land in Hong Kong.
 I still have the title, headed ‘Document of Land Ownership’ (below), and it certifies quite clearly that: “Ron Manners, the above named honourable person, is a purchaser of a square centimeter of land in the British Colony of Hong Kong entitled under this document.”
 It was purchased from China Square Inch Land Ltd.